ComNets-Bremen/OPS/README.md

 and install KeetchiLib
   - URI `https://github.com/ComNets-Bremen/KeetchiLib.git`
   - Branch `master`
+  - Wizard for project import `Import existing Eclipse projects`

+3. Select the installed project in `Project Explorer` pane and set the active configuration to `release` using `Project->Properties->C/C++ Build->Manage Configurations...`

-3. Select the installed project in `Project Explorer` pane and build KeetchiLib using `Project->Build Project`
+4. Select the installed project in `Project Explorer` pane and build KeetchiLib using `Project->Build Project`

 **Note:** The build project should result in an error free build.